asbjornenge/asbjornenge.github.com/wwc/dock_in_the_clouds.md

 I have been applying this technique for connecting to different VPCs I manage on amazon.
 Once scripted it's really nice being able to connect to a specific environment with one command and be hands on the docker host(s) and the containers in that environment.

-Originally I had been hoping to also use a VPC for development purposes aslo.
+Originally I had been hoping to also use a VPC for development purposes.
 Unfortunately the latency from my location to the datacenter gets annoying when trying to get efficient feedback loops (especially establishing db connections).
-This seems however not to be a fault of the tuntap ...
+This is however not a fault of this approach, but the distance from me to the datacenter.
+Your milage may vary.
+Setting up a development host closer to home using the same approach did the trick.

 ## Credits